xtrigold/VLPL/README.md

 ## Acknowledgement:
 Many thanks to the authors of [single-positive-multi-label](https://github.com/elijahcole/single-positive-multi-label) and [SPML-AckTheUnknown
 ](https://github.com/Correr-Zhou/SPML-AckTheUnknown).
 Our scripts are highly based on their scripts.
-What's more, especially thank [Donghao Zhou] (https://github.com/Correr-Zhou), the author of SPML-AckTheUnknown.
+What's more, especially thank [Donghao Zhou](https://github.com/Correr-Zhou), the author of SPML-AckTheUnknown.